To the Batmobile Let's Go: Critical reception

 Frank Kogan of Spin believed that the tracks did not gel as an album, considering them to be too short "to establish their own flow", and wrote that Terry's "great little rhythm and sound effect thingies don't have the fun impact they'd have coming in the midst of a disco night".
 Phil Cheeseman of Record Mirror believed that the previously released tracks were the best, criticizing the album's "cod hip hop tracks" for resembling Mantronix outtakes, and "unfinished drum patterns", but praised the record's best moments for their urgency and departure "from the stifling history of black music".
 He believed the highlights could have been combined with those of Can You Party to create "one of the decade's best works".
 In another review for Record Mirror, James Hamilton felt that, due to almost half of the tracks being available on singles, the album did not contain "much that's new and essential", but added that among the "fresh cuts", "The Circus" is "certainly hot".
 A writer for Blues & Soul felt that while Terry's "genius" lies in his technical method, with him only ever being "as sharp as his toys", the album featured music with staying power.
 He praised Terry's most recent tracks for sounding the best, singling out "You're the One (You Bad)" for being "as near to an instant classic as they get."NME ranked the album fifth in their year-end list of 1988's best albums, drawing attention to the album's complex manipulation of noise.
 "Bango (To the Batmobile)" proved to be an influence on ballroom music as it began incorporating syncopated drum beats.
 In 1992, The Wire included the track in its list of "The Top 50 Rhythms of All Time", having been nominated by Ian Penman for the presence of "shadowy NY rhythm-twister maverick" Arthur Russell.
 The same year, Terry resumed The Todd Terry Project alias for a further record, This Is the New Todd Terry Project Album, which saw him delve into a purer house sound.
-In 2010, Chuck Eddy of Spin included To the Batmobile Let's Go in the shortlist for the magazine's list of eight essential house albums.
+In 2010, Chuck Eddy of Spin included To the Batmobile Let's Go in the shortlist for the magazine's list of eight essential house albums, and in 2012, he included it in the magazine's list of eight essential "plunderphonic house" albums; he wrote that the album showcases Terry mixing "detached vocal tics and jazz-rock flutes and zany bass burps, dropping science like Galileo", while deeming "Bango" to be "a missing link" between Dinosaur L's "Go Bang!" and Prince's hit "Batdance" (1989).